National Science Foundation

 Grant in 2017

-Instadiagnostics Inc. develops a point-of-care (POC) diagnostic platform that aims to bring centralized laboratory testing directly to patients at their bedside.
-This innovative platform enables early diagnosis and treatment monitoring in various settings, including primary care centers, community clinics, and emergency departments.
-By eliminating the need for additional trips for blood tests and reducing lengthy wait times for results, Instadiagnostics enhances patient care and satisfaction.
-The company, incorporated in 2015 and based in Philadelphia, Pennsylvania, focuses on streamlining the diagnostic process, ultimately aiming to reduce the number of medical visits and overall healthcare costs.
+Instadiagnostics Inc. is a company based in Philadelphia, Pennsylvania, that focuses on developing a point-of-care (POC) diagnostic platform.
+Founded in 2015, the platform aims to bring centralized laboratory testing directly to patients at their bedside, facilitating early diagnosis and treatment monitoring.
+This innovative approach allows patients to receive timely medical care in various settings, including primary care centers, community clinics, and emergency departments, without the need for additional trips to have blood drawn or enduring long wait times for results.
+By streamlining the diagnostic process, Instadiagnostics seeks to enhance patient care and satisfaction, reduce the frequency of medical visits, and ultimately lower overall healthcare costs.

 Amriton